ocaoimh/data_bootcamp_assignments-/Lab | Unsupervised learning intro/lab instructions.md

 To do this, I used an unsupervised learning technique called k-means to cluster songs by their audio features.
 Audio features were added to each song title using the Spotify database and accessed via the Spotify API.

+#### Clusters
+In order to find the best clusters, we had to test different ways of grouping and analyse the features of each cluster.